Xilinx/Vitis_Libraries/docs/methods/cf-m76.rst

 References
 ==========

 ..
 [M76.1] Merton, Robert C. (1976).
-“Option Pricing when underlying stock returns are discontinuous”, Journal of Financial Economics 3 (1976) 125-144.
+"Option Pricing when underlying stock returns are discontinuous", Journal of Financial Economics 3 (1976) 125-144.

 ..
 [M76.2] Merton, Robert C. (1976).
-“The Impact on Option Pricing of Specification Error in the Underlying Stock Price Returns”, The Journal of Finance, Vol XXXI, No 2.
+"The Impact on Option Pricing of Specification Error in the Underlying Stock Price Returns", The Journal of Finance, Vol XXXI, No 2.